Principal investigator: Dr. Phil Ainslie

 - End-tidal gas control systems (AirForce) and arterial blood gas analysis system;

-- Non-invasive blood pressure monitoring (beat-by-beat and 24-hour ambulatory monitoring);
+- Non-invasive and invasive blood pressure monitoring (beat-by-beat and 24-hour ambulatory monitoring);

 - Vascular (peripheral and trans cranial) and Cardiac Imaging (2D and 3D);